gajendrajena/location_marker/README.md

   - Build a simple React application that shows a map and markers on it.
   - A user should be able to view, create, edit and delete this markers.
   - All the changes should be immediately visible on the map.

 ```
+## Implementations
+ - build components LocationsContainer to show locations list and location component
+ - LocationsContainer contains the basic operation to add a location which renders LocationForm to render a form
+ - Location component contains the edit, delete, create and update operations
+ - build MapContainer renders the google map showing markers for the locations added

 `part 2`
 ```
  - Build the backend API in Ruby for allowing these CRUD operations for markers.

 ```
+##Implementations
+ - Create an rails api only application
+ - expose api for CRUD operation for locations
+ - Location api uses geocoder library to fetch the latitude and longitude from google geocoder
+ - geocoder library allows configuring the geocoding service details like the service provider to use, timeout, cache to
+   use for geocoding, fallbacks for geocoding errors

 ## Technologies
 - Frontend